-Our Infinibyte® Cloud solution has achieved FedRamp ready status, further enhancing our ability to demonstrate our technical expertise and offer our customers a secure cloud environment.
-We have invested in agile software development credentials for our technical staff, and have achieved Capability Maturity Model Integration (CMMI) level 3.
+Our Infinibyte® Cloud solution has achieved FedRAMP In Process status and received agency authorization.
+It is currently under review by the General Services Administration ("GSA") review for being listed on the public market place, further enhancing our ability to demonstrate our technical expertise and offer our customers a secure cloud environment.
+We have invested in agile software development credentials for our technical staff, and have achieved Capability Maturity Model Integration ("CMMI") level 3.
 We believe that these qualifications will further enhance our value propositions for current programs, as well as future business we pursue.
 In addition, we continue to build upon our heritage of excellent customer satisfaction in support of key federal programs.
 We have achieved Joint Commission certification for the safety and quality of our healthcare services delivery against national standards.
 These nationally recognized best practices certifications demonstrate our commitment to continuous improvement and performance excellence that is critical to our organic growth objectives.